Chortiatis massacre: Massacre

 On 2 September, a platoon of ELAS fighters ambushed a government water supply column outside Chortiatis, killing a single driver and gravely injuring his passenger.
 Half an hour later a second car came under fire on the same location.
 One German soldier was wounded and taken prisoner along with two Greek workers, whilst the Greek driver and a second soldier managed to flee to Asvestochori.
 When the denizens of Chortiatis expressed their fears regarding a potential German reprisal towards Antonis Kazakos (the head of the ELAS platoon), he appeared dismissive, exclaiming "This area is part of a free Greece.
 No German will dare to step his foot into this land".
 Shortly afterwards a Wehrmacht patrol spotted a burning car outside Chortiatis, confirming that an attack had taken place.
 Kazakos convinced the civilian population of Chortiatis to remain in place, but unbeknownst to him 20 cars loaded with German and Schubert's soldiers were already on their way towards the village.
 The ELAS band and its captives departed to Livadi, whilst the local men left the village for the surrounding fields even earlier.
 Upon surrounding the village, the Germans assembled the remaining women and children at the village square, while a second group was taken to the local cafe.
 When the village mayor Christos Batatsiou attempted to beg the Germans for mercy he was stabbed with a knife by Schubert and taken away by his men, who proceeded to loot and burn 300 houses.
 The women and children from the square were then forced into the house of Evangelos Davoudis where they were burned alive, only two of them managing to survive.
-Schubert's men led the second group of civilians into the bakery of Stefanos Gouramanis while one of them played a violin and others sung cheerfully.
+Schubert's men led the second group of civilians into the bakery of Stefanos Gouramanis while one of them played a violin and others sang cheerfully.
 A machine gun was placed in one of the bakery's windows, gunning down those standing inside.
 Eight children managed to escape the carnage by climbing out of a small window in the back of the building.
 Afterwards the collaborationists placed grass on the corpses and set them aflame with a flare gun.
 Several survivors tried to make an escape but they were stabbed and pushed back by Schubert's men, only one man and one woman absconded through the smoke when they were distracted by the village priest.
 Five women managed to evade death by claiming that their relatives served in the Security Battalions.
 Eleven civilians were captured and executed in the vicinity of the village, among them one woman was raped.